 Student journalists, like their professional colleagues, dedicate themselves to covering their communities across platforms.
 Juggling classwork, part-time work, and journalism activities can often go without reward.
 The National Press Club and NPC Journalism Institute are proud to administer scholarships honoring promising future journalists serving their communities.

-The deadlines for 2023 NPC scholarships have passed.
-Please check back later for 2024 scholarship applications.
+Deadlines for the 2023 NPC scholarships have passed.
+The 2024 scholarship applications will open in December.
 We will post all new opportunities in our newsletters, which you can subscribe to here.

 2023 scholarships included: